kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 ### Test Plan

 Unit tests will be added together with all new code.
-End-to-end testing depends on a working cluster add-on and a container runtime with CDI support.
-A mock add-on will be developed in parallel to developing the code in Kubernetes, but as it will depend on the new APIs, we have to get those merged first.
+End-to-end testing depends on a working resource driver and a container runtime with CDI support.
+A mock driver will be developed in parallel to developing the code in Kubernetes, but as it will depend on the new APIs, we have to get those merged first.

-Such a mock add-on could be as simple as taking parameters from ResourceClass and ResourceClaim and turning them into environment variables that then get checked inside containers.
-Tests for different behavior of an add-on in various scenarios can be simulated by running the control-plane part of it in the E2E test itself.
+Such a mock driver could be as simple as taking parameters from ResourceClass and ResourceClaim and turning them into environment variables that then get checked inside containers.
+Tests for different behavior of an driver in various scenarios can be simulated by running the control-plane part of it in the E2E test itself.
 For interaction with kubelet, proxying of the gRPC interface can be used, as in the